Google Pixel 6 vs Pixel 5: Everything is new!

 We may earn a commission if you make a purchase from the links on this page.

-Google officially announced the Pixel 6 and Pixel 6 Pro (for the second time) during the Pixel Fall Launch event last year, and this time around we got all the details we need to make a detailed comparison with its older sibling.
+Google officially announced the Pixel 6 and Pixel 6 Pro (for the second time) during the Pixel Fall Launch event back in 2021, and we got all the details we need to make a detailed comparison with its older sibling.
 The Pixel 6 turned out to be one pretty exciting device, especially if we compare it to the Pixel 5.
 With so many new things onboard, the Pixel 6 looks like a clear win over its older sibling but let's dive in deep and find all the differences.

 Jump to section:

 - Tri-tone glass sandwich vs solid color bioresin/metal design

 (image credit PhoneArena) Pixel 6 vs Pixel 5 design comparison